-Symptoms of Mold Exposure
+What are the Symptoms of Mold Exposure?

 - Fatigue and Weakness - On their own, fatigue and weakness aren't enough to be symptoms of mold exposure.
 It's also important to note that there is a difference between fatigue and tiredness.
 Tiredness is often a response to poor sleep habits or simply taking on too many things at once.
 Fatigue lasts longer, leaving you feeling like you need constant rest.

 You can always check these symptoms off against other factors that might unmask the culprit.
 Have you had water damage in your home or office?
 Perhaps the air vents have discoloration.
 Damp environments are the favored spot for mold to grow.
 The largest study of its kind found that over 50% of US homes reported damp and mold.
 Mold releases spores into the atmosphere that trigger problems in those sensitive to such growths.So maybe you also have recurring infections of the respiratory tract or the sinuses.
 Combine those with fatigue and you should consult your doctor.